Forgot password

 Recommended Videos

-Many Counter-Strike players don’t even use the game’s menus despite them featuring numerous basic features now.
-For some, it’s easier to input a string and a value into the client’s console to immediately run commands or change a setting.
+Many Counter-Strike players don’t even use the game’s menus: once you discover the CS2 console, you may find that it’s easier to input a string and a value to immediately run commands or change a setting.

-Here’s how to turn on the console in CS2, as well as a quick guide on how to open and use it.
+Here’s how to turn on the console in CS2 and a quick guide on alternative ways to open and use it.

 How to enable the console in CS2

-There are two ways to enable the console in CS2.
-The easiest method is to toggle the “Enable Developer Console” setting in the main menu, while the other requires you to input a launch command on Steam.
+There are two primary ways to enable the console in CS2.
+The first and easiest method is to toggle the “Enable Developer Console” setting in the main menu, while the other requires you to input a launch command on Steam.

 Alternatively, you can add a command in your game’s launch options, essentially forcing the setting to “Yes” whenever you start the game.
 To do so, follow these steps: